vince-CV/vince-CV.github.io/_posts/2020-07-05-Cuda-Programming.markdown

 ### Coordinating Parallel Threads (协调并行线程)
 Assuming data is in a 0 indexed vector.
 Each thread must be mapped to work on an element in the vector.<br>
-Using the formula: $ threadIdx.x + blockIdx.x \times blockDim.x $ will map each thread to one element in the vector.<br>
+Using the formula:  **threadIdx.x + blockIdx.x * blockDim.x** will map each thread to one element in the vector.<br>
 ![Image](/img/in-post/200705 CudaProgramming/3.png)

 #### Using Block Dimensions for More Parallelization
+There is a limit to the number of threads that can exist in a thread block: 1024 to be precise.
+In order to increase the amount of parallelism in accelerated applications, we must be able to coordinate among multiple thread blocks.